yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 Good, finished, right?
 Wrong.
 Turns out, handling several integrated programs with different title IDs will make XCI game dumps conflict, as they include game and even firmware updates, to account for users without internet access.
 [Morph](https://github.com/Morph1984) also [had to add checks for cases like this.](https://github.com/yuzu-emu/yuzu/pull/4710)

 Next step, unimplemented functions.
 [Morph](https://github.com/Morph1984) did a [partial implementation of `LoadOpenContext`](https://github.com/yuzu-emu/yuzu/pull/4678), a function that several collections games use.
-Some examples are `Clubhouse Games: 51 Worldwide Classics`, `Grandia HD Collection`, `XCOM 2 Collection`, `Baldur's Gate I and II`, `Dr Kawashima's Brain Training`. and of course `Super Mario 3D All-Stars`.
+Some examples are `Clubhouse Games: 51 Worldwide Classics`, `Grandia HD Collection`, `XCOM 2 Collection`, `Baldur's Gate I and II`, `Dr Kawashima's Brain Training`, and of course `Super Mario 3D All-Stars`.

 Similarly, [`GetPreviousProgramIndex` needed to be stubbed](https://github.com/yuzu-emu/yuzu/pull/4676).
 The result is getting the game-selector/menu working.